chiku80/sp-cloud-test/README.md

 ```

-Note that the consumer logs do  not receive the `aws_receivedSequenceNumber` header value.
+Note that the consumer logs show that i am infact receiveing the header `aws_receivedSequenceNumber`